-DFPS and OCBCT assess contract performance measures annually as part of formal contract monitoring.
-DFPS and OCBCT track performance measures quarterly using a CQI process.
-Through this process, DFPS, OCBCT, and each SSCC review preliminary year-to-date performance measure results each quarter, along with other data used to identify potential drivers.
+DFPS and OCBCT assess contract performance measures quarterly as part of formal contract monitoring and CQI process.
+Through this process, DFPS, OCBCT, and each SSCC review performance measure results each quarter, along with other data used to identify potential trends and performance drivers.
 Performance drivers may include changes to the population of children, trends specific to those populations, placement utilization practices, and other data.
 The CQI process enables DFPS and OCBCT to understand the significance of performance measure trends and assess the strategies each SSCC has in place to maintain or improve performance.
 DFPS and OCBCT require formal performance improvement plans when performance measure trends show significant, sustained poor performance.
-Improvement plans document specific goals and action steps to address concerns.
+Improvement plans document specific goals and action steps to address concerns, and the progressive intervention plan for the SSCCs can be found in the annual CBC implementation plan, which is released at the end of each calendar year.